The Curriculum Choice

 Flutes that sound like birds, xylophones played like fossil bones, and cellos that make you envision swans on a lake….this is the way your children should learn about the orchestra and classical music.

-Classical music can be entertaining and fun!
-Maestro Classics has captured the excitement found while listening to great music, especially in this presentation of the Carnival of the Animals.
+While there are many Maestro Classics titles, I’d like to talk specifically about the Carnival of the Animals.
 The CD is meant to be listened to as a family, taking the musical journey together.
 The quality of the music on this Maestro Classics CD is awesome and we could play it loud to hear each of the animals as they appeared in the classic written by Camille Saint-Saens.

 This collection of music is one of my favorites and I sincerely enjoyed learning more about the background of Saint-Saens and the composition of the Carnival of the Animals.
 A simple biography and introduction are given in the accompanying booklet in the CD case.
 A more in-depth biography is contained on one of the CDs tracks, stated simply and in terms your children will enjoy.
 The conductor gives more details about the Carnival of Animals that will bring an even greater appreciation for the music and its musical humor.